Can my landlord increase my rent?

 If the landlord is willing to meet you halfway, you don’t have to be given another 60 days notice.
 The lower and agreed-upon rent increase comes into effect from the date as outlined in the initial notice statement.

-If you believe a rental increase is excessive or unfair, you can apply to the NSW Civil and Administrative Tribunal (or your relevant state authority) within 30 days of receiving the rental increase notice.
+If you believe a rental increase is excessive or unfair, you can apply to the relevant state authority within 30 days of receiving the rental increase notice.

 You can supply them with information detailing why you believe the increase is unjust.

 Once you’ve lodged your application, the tribunal will review it with the following factors, among others, in mind;

 - Rental amounts for similar properties within the area/market

 - Any prior work you’ve paid for to improve the property

 - When the last rent increase took place (if applicable)

 In the event that the Tribunal agrees that the rent increase is unreasonable, they can require that the rent is either not increased, or increased by a lesser amount.